Nine Weeks in Paris

 I am an idiot.

-However, I do have one rational reason, plus a bucket full of emotional crap and a lifetime of disillusion to explain myself and my decision.
+However, I do have one rational reason, plus a bucketful of emotional baggage and a lifetime of disillusionment, to explain myself and my decision.

 If you are lucky enough to have lived in Paris as a young man, then wherever you go for the rest of your life it stays with you, for Paris is a moveable feast.